School Improvement Projects

 The funds generated by the eight mills would provide approximately $15 million each year, to meet needs of TCSS schools, not addressed by current local, state, or federal funding.

-This information and more will be presented at the meeting Thursday, January 26, at 6 pm in the Tuscaloosa County High School gym.
+This information and more will be presented at the meeting Tuesday, January 24, at 6 pm at Holt High School.
 You may also read more at our TCSS web site.